muxinc/mux-node-sdk/README.md

 This library provides convenient access to the Mux REST API from server-side TypeScript or JavaScript.

+> [!NOTE]
+> In February 2024 this SDK was updated to Version 8.0.
+For upgrading to 8.x see [UPGRADE_8.x.md](https://github.com/muxinc/mux-node-sdk/blob/master/UPGRADE_8.x.md)

 The REST API documentation can be found on [docs.mux.com](https://docs.mux.com).
 The full API of this library can be found in [api.md](api.md).

 ## Installation